A topic from the subject of Physical Chemistry in Chemistry.

 Applications

-• Organic synthesis: Designing new synthetic methods.
+• Organic synthesis: Designing new synthetic methods and improving existing ones based on understanding reaction mechanisms.

 Conclusion